OpenCyphal/pycyphal/CONTRIBUTING.rst

 - ``tests/presentation`` -- generic presentation layer test cases.
 - ``tests/cli`` -- CLI and demo test cases.
 - The list may not be exhaustive, please grep the sources to locate all relevant modules.

+Many tests rely on the DSDL-generated packages being available for importing.
+The DSDL package generation is implemented in ``tests/dsdl``.
+After the packages are generated, the output is cached on disk to permit fast re-testing during development.
+The cache can be invalidated manually by removing the output directories.
+It is also invalidated automatically when ``clean.sh`` or ``test.sh`` are executed.

 Releasing